mlhartme/stool/main/documentation.md

 #### Description

 Creates the necessary configuration and starts Tomcat with all applications for this stage.
 If the stage is an artifact stage, you can start it right away; otherwise, you have to build it first.
-Depending on your applications, startup may take a while.
+Depending on your application(s), startup may take a while.

 Startup is refused if your stage is expired.
 In this case, use `stool config expire=`*newdate* to configure a new `expire` date.

 Startup is also refused if the disk quota exceeded.
-In this case, delete some unused files, try `stool cleanup` or `stool config quota=`*n*.
+In this case, delete some unused files, try `stool cleanup`, or use `stool config quota=`*n*.

 `-debug` and `-suspend` enable the debugger.
 The difference is that `-suspend` waits for the debugger to connect before running